Claerwen: In popular culture

 In 2015 the dam was featured in the fourth episode of series twenty-two of the BBC motoring programme Top Gear.
-During the episode Richard Hammond winched a Land Rover Series up to the top of the dam, and down again, in mimicry of an advert once used for the vehicle, during a tribute segment for the Land Rover Defender.
+During the episode Richard Hammond winched a Land Rover Series I up to the top of the dam, and down again, in mimicry of an advert once used for the vehicle, during a tribute segment for the Land Rover Defender.